 Understanding Tanzania Safari Costs

-Safari costs in Tanzania are higher than in Kenya or South Africa – but so is the wildlife experience.
-The Serengeti's Great Migration and Ngorongoro Crater are truly world-class.
-Here's why safaris cost what they do:
+Safari costs in Tanzania are higher than in Kenya or South Africa — but so is the wildlife experience.
+The Serengeti's Great Migration and the Ngorongoro Crater are genuinely world-class.
+Here's why safaris cost what they do.

 What's Included in Safari Prices